kballard237/AC209a-Final-Project/README.md

 ### Linear Regression

 We first perform a baseline linear regression model.
 For this model, we scaled the data.

-This model had a training accuracy of 0.2613 and testing accuracy of 0.2450.
+After fitting the model on training data, we found that this model had a training accuracy of 0.2613 and testing accuracy of 0.2450.
+This accuracy is very low, which we reason is because our outcome variable is binary and classification models are better suited for this.

 ### Logistic Regression

-Based on the results of the linear regression model, we then perform a baseline logistic regression model to determine if there is signal between our predictor variables and outcome variable.
+Based on the poor results of the linear regression model, we then perform a baseline logistic regression model to determine if there is signal between our predictor variables and outcome variable.
 We scaled the data for this model.
 This model had a training accuracy of 0.6356 and a testing accuracy of 0.6364.

+**insert plot here**

+While these accuracies are higher, we still would like better predictions.
+In addition, we wanted to have more interpretability of the results, and so we decided to model the data with decision trees.

 ### Simple Decision Trees